-Our customers' perspective on our products is essential to developing our product, thus our periodic interactive activities to get and evaluate their perceptions about our products and services.
+Our customers' products and service perspective are essential in developing our products and services, thus our periodic interactive activities to get and evaluate their perceptions about our products and services.
 The interactive activities are:

+- Customer product satisfaction survey.

-- One-on-one meetings with top customers.
+- Visitations to top customers.

 - Interviews with selected customers across policy types.

+- Claims experience feedback.

-- Customer product satisfaction survey.
+- Customer Journey map

+- Tips products, safety etc.

-These assessments were carried out to give us a clear understanding of our perception from the customer's point of view and drive continuous product review and service experience strategy.
+These assessments were carried out to give us a clear understanding of our perception from the customer's point of view.